 It was our first time to eat at Mister Sabaw and I hope to try their Bulalo (bone marrow soup) next time.

 This is a late post.
 Apparently, I thought I already posted this some months ago when in fact I only started it then put it away in my archive files, completely buried and forgotten.
-And when I was re-categorizing my posts yesterday, I was looking for this post about White Bean Café and even thought that maybe I deleted it by mistake.
+And when I was re-categorizing my posts yesterday, I couldn’t find this one about White Bean Café.
+I thought I deleted it by mistake.
 Turns out, I never got to finish it and never posted it in the first place.

 This is how I originally started to write it: